freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1453.1

-Your business is growing.
-The rent functionality is finally finished.
+The rent functionality is finished.
 Delete the `echo Return Menu` line in the `RETURN_MENU` function so you can get started on that.

 #### HINTS